qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 ## Simple Linear Regression

-In simple linear regression, the aim is to predict the dependent variable _Y_ based on a given value of the independent variable $X$ using a linear relationship.
+In simple linear regression, the aim is to predict the dependent variable _Y_ based on a given value of the independent variable _X_ using a linear relationship.
 This relationship is described by the following equation:

 _Y = a + bX + e_

-where $a$ is the intercept, i.e. the value of _Y_ when _X=0_, and _b_ is the regression coefficient, i.e. the slope of the line.
+where _a_ is the intercept, i.e. the value of _Y_ when _X=0_, and _b_ is the regression coefficient, i.e. the slope of the line.
-$e$ represents an additive residual term (error) that accounts for random statistical noise or the effect of unobserved independent variables not included in the model.
+_e_ represents an additive residual term (error) that accounts for random statistical noise or the effect of unobserved independent variables not included in the model.

 In simple linear regression, we wish to find the values of _a_ and _b_ that best describe the relationship given by the data.